vlipco/rgulp-repo/Readme.md

 It says that the gulp repo to use is this git repo checked out at the master branch.

-After adding this, simply run `gulp prepare` in your project and this will:
+After adding this, simply run `rgulp prepare` in your project (this can take some minutes, be patient) and this will:

 1. Clone this repo into .rgulp folder
 2. Run the prepare script that install the ruby & node dependencies.